Written By: Stephen Smalenberger, EA

 - Qualified: Retirement account

-- Tax-Deferred: investment growth is not taxed when earned but rather delayed into the future when the money is withdrawn.
+- First is Tax-Deferred: The investment growth is not taxed when earned but rather delayed into the future when the money is withdrawn.
 The money deposited into this type of account is known as “pre-tax or before-tax” money.

-- Tax-Free: investment growth is not taxed.
+- Second is Tax-Free: investment growth is not taxed.
 The money deposited into these is known as “post-tax or after-tax” money.

 - Non-Qualified: Non-Retirement account

-- Taxable: investment growth is taxed in the year earned.
+- Third we have Taxable: investment growth is taxed in the year earned.

 The retirement-focused accounts allow for some great tax benefits either now or in the future.
 Each has its own positives/negatives, rules, benefits and limits.
 Not every type of account is right for everyone.
 Just like how every tool is not necessarily the right one for the job.
 Many may get the job done, but there are some made specifically for the task.
 Their design and purpose is to accomplish it efficiently.